arachne-framework/architecture/adr-003-config-implementation.md

 third-party modules), we will revisit the question of whether OWL would be more appropriate, and whether we have encountered issues that OWL would have made easier.
-If so, and if time allows, we reserve the option to refactor the configuration layer and port existing modules to the new RDF-based system.
+If so, and if time allows, we reserve the option to either refactor the configuration layer to use Jena as a primary store (porting existing modules), or provide an OWL view/rendering of an ontology stored in Datomic.

 ## Status